Dart-Code/Website/_docs/settings.md

 ## dart.checkForSdkUpdates

 Whether to check you are using the latest version of the Dart SDK at startup.
 Defaults to `true`.

+## dart.flutterSelectDeviceWhenConnected

+Whether to set newly connected devices as the current device in Flutter projects.

 ## dart.insertArgumentPlaceholders